oxygenxml/oxygen-publishing-template-samples/templates/search-before-header/README.md

-# Search Input in Page Header
+# Search Input Before Page Header

 This is a sample publishing template that moves the *Search Input* component from its default location before the header section of each output page.